A Guide to Blackjack Surrender

 blackjack titles with eligible bonuses in the United Kingdom.

-Due to this variant’s option, it features a smaller house edge than standard blackjack variations.
+Due to this variant’s option, it features a more minor house edge than standard blackjack variations.
 The game appeals to strategic UK gamblers looking to maximise their bets while playing blackjack.

 How to Play Blackjack Surrender